 “the power to order maintenance is supplementary to the power to order division of matrimonial assets, and courts regularly take into account each party’s share of the matrimonial assets when assessing the appropriate quantum of maintenance to be ordered.”

-The award of maintenance for a former wife takes into account the fact that the former wife ought to try to regain self-sufficiency and that an order of maintenance is not intended to create life-long dependency by the former wife on the former husband.
+The award of maintenance for a former wife considers that the former wife ought to try to regain self-sufficiency.
+An order of maintenance is not intended to create life-long dependency by the former wife on the former husband.

 Men and women are treated equally under Singapore divorce law